Lambdas / Serverless

 ⭐ Recommended: Use the Quonfig CLI to generate TypeScript definitions for type-safe access to your flags and configs:

-npx @quonfig-com/cli generate --targets node-ts
+npx @quonfig/cli generate --targets node-ts

 Choosing an Approach